jkleroy/iOSDesignExtensions/README.md

 ### Version 1.0 - Released 2018-04-26

-Copy-paste the iOSExtensions folder into your project.
+Copy-paste the iOSDesignExtensions folder into your project.

 Most controls will then have additional methods, all ending with "XC"